Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Introduction

 \section{Introduction}

 Government's regulatory role and its impact on social welfare has been a critical question for economists.
-These regulatory policies often restrict the budget or choice sets for certain agents in the market by imposing floors or quotas, such as minimum wages, minimum/maximum working time, wage floors for different occupation groups, etc. Those types of policies tend to induce behavioral responses that can generate mass points in the outcome of interest.
+These regulatory policies often restrict the budget or choice sets for certain agents in the market by imposing floors or quotas, such as minimum wages, minimum/maximum working time, wage floors for different occupation groups as well as action, reporting and notification thresholds in environmental monitoring.
+Those types of policies tend to induce behavioral responses that can generate mass points in the outcome of interest.
 For instance, an important question in the labor economics literature is the effect of an increase or introduction of minimum wages on low-wage jobs or overall employment, see for instance \citet{CK1994}, \citet{NeumarkWascher2008}, \citet{Cengizetal2019}, among many others.
 The figure below (taken from \citet{Cengizetal2019}) illustrates that an increase in the minimum wage will shift jobs that were previously paying below the minimum wage $MW$, and then will create “excess jobs” at and slightly above the minimum wage.

-This figure also shows the heterogeneous effect of such a policy, it is expected to only affect the wage of low-wage workers and not have an effect on the upper tail of the distribution.
+This figure also shows the heterogeneous effect of such a policy; it is expected to only affect the wage of low-wage workers and not have an effect on the upper tail of the distribution.
 In sum, those types of policies have two main features.
 First, the potential outcomes of interest are likely to exhibit some mass points.
 Second, the causal effect of the policy is expected to affect only a part of the distribution of the outcomes of interest.
 As a result, to adequately analyze the impact of these policies, a distributional treatment effect analysis is key, as in \citet{Cengizetal2019} for instance; see, also, \citet{Almondetal2011,assuncao2022}.
 Furthermore, measuring the impact of such policies on social welfare requires recovering the counterfactual distribution of the outcome of interest.